2019 New Home Building & Construction OutlookNovember 1, 2018

 Population shifts influencing demand for new homes

 Massive demographic shifts are redefining the nation’s economic landscape as the population continues to grow.
 According to the Census Bureau, the United States adds one person to its population every 18 seconds.
-By 2022, the U.S. population is expected to reach over 339 billion.
+By 2022, the U.S. population is expected to reach over 339 million.

 At the same time, millennials are starting to hit their prime home buying years.
 The median age for first-time home buyers is between 32 and 33, an age group that currently encompasses roughly 4.4 million people.
 Coming up right behind them are the 26- and 27-year-olds who will hit their home buying stride in the next six years or so—and that group is 4.8 million strong.
 That means entry-level homes, which are already hard to find, may become even scarcer as first-time buyers continue to pour into the market.